KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/code-quality/sonarqube.md

     ![SonarQube token](../../assets/operator-guide/code-quality/sonar-copy-token.png "SonarQube token")

-## Integration SonarQube with KubeRocketCI
+## Integrate SonarQube With KubeRocketCI

 For provision secret using manifest, KubeRocketCI portal or with the externalSecrets operator: